About The Library

 About Us

-The Nanuet Public Library was founded in 1894 and serves the residents of the Nanuet Union Free School District, and the greater Ramapo Catskill Library Sytem.
+The Nanuet Public Library was founded in 1894 and serves the residents of the Nanuet Union Free School District, and the greater Ramapo Catskill Library System.

 Mission and Vision Statement